Old Main

 Why pursue a Master of Science in Nursing from North Central College?

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) track, part of North Central College’s Master of Science in Nursing (MSN) program, prepares nurses to perform biopsychosocial assessments and diagnose patients with psychiatric and mental disorders across the lifespan.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP) track, part of North Central’s Master of Science in Nursing (MSN) program, prepares nurses to perform biopsychosocial assessments and diagnose patients with psychiatric and mental disorders across the lifespan.
 The core principles of the program equip students with the skills and foundation necessary for lifelong learning, personal responsibility, and sustained achievement in the nursing profession.
+The program offers a personalized approach to the online student experience

-North Central College offers several tuition benefits and grants, including:
+North Central College offers several scholarships and awards, including:

 • Offer can be extended to family of alumni